tohaku-git/CourseProject/README.md

 4. Appropriately labels the data set with descriptive variable names.

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+CodeBook.md describes the flow in run_analysis.R.

+dat.txt is the final output.